urbanogardun/TomatoBar/README.md

 ## Integration with other tools
 ### Event log
 TomatoBar logs state transitions in JSON format to `~/Library/Containers/com.github.ivoronin.TomatoBar/Data/Library/Caches/TomatoBar.log`.
 Use this data to analyze your productivity and enrich other data sources.
-### Starting and stopping the timer
+### Controlling the timer
 TomatoBar can be controlled using `tomatobar://` URLs.
 To start or stop the timer from the command line, use `open tomatobar://startStop`.
-To pause use `open tomatobar://pauseResume`.
+To pause or resume use `open tomatobar://pauseResume`.
+To skip use `open tomatobar://skip`.

 ## Older versions
 Touch bar integration and older macOS versions (earlier than Big Sur) are supported by TomatoBar versions prior to 3.0